dfelinto/blender-manual/modeling/surfaces/editing.rst

 Select Menu
 ===========

-The :guilabel:`Select` menu (3D view headers) is even simpler than for curves…
+The :guilabel:`Select` menu (3D view headers) is even simpler than for curves...

    All these options have the same meaning and behavior as in :doc:`Object mode <modeling/objects/selecting>` (and the specificities of :guilabel:`Border Select` in :guilabel:`Edit` mode have already been discussed :doc:`here <modeling/meshes/selecting>`).